 - 12 oz Can of Fire Roast Tomatoes with Basil and Garlic ( If you can't find just use Fire Roasted tomatoes

-- 3/4 of One Onion Helps to puree in a food processor
+- ¾ large Onion Helps to puree in a food processor

 - Blend/Pulse till you have a smooth mixture

-- In a large mixing bowl add one or two Eggs with 1/2 Tbs Minced Garlic and whip together.
+- In a large mixing bowl add one or two eggs and whip them to combine

-- Next step add in your Base/Paste mixture and combine together.
+- Next step add in your Base/Paste mixture and combine both together.

-- Add the Chuck and Sirloin Beef and lightly break up, next add Bread Crumbs, Cheese, Salt & Pepper and additional chopped Parsley ( 14 Leafs- Sprigs ) ( Chopped )
+- Add the Chuck and Sirloin Beef and lightly break up, next add Bread Crumbs, Cheese, Salt & Pepper and additional chopped Parsley ( 18 Leafs- Sprigs ) ( Chopped ), salt and pepper

-- Combine ingredients, take your time and try to not over work the Beef.
+- Combine ingredients, take your time, and try to not overwork the meat.

 - Add a portion into the palm of your hand and start rolling around in your hands till you reach a shape you like.
-Using the heat from your hands to help seal the Meatballs ( Your hands give off enough heat to melt a small amount of the fat in the Beef ) Happens while shaping naturally
+Using the heat from your hands with help seal the Meatballs ( Your hands give off enough heat to melt a small amount of the fat in the Beef ) Happens while shaping naturally.

-- In a food processor add onion and poblano pepper and puree into a paste
+- In a food processor add onion and poblano pepper, plus olive oil( add enough olive oil to bring to a paste), and pulse to a paste

-- Transfer paste into pot at medium high heat and sweat for 2-3 minutes
+- Transfer paste into a pot on medium-high heat and sweat for 2-3 minutes

 - Cook for at least one hour, longer helps deepen the flavor